ItsAJ517/coding-journey/python/2025/February 2025/reflections-february2025.md

-In the past month, I have expanded my knowledge of programming concepts in Python by learning the following:
+In the past month, I have expanded my knowledge of file handling in Python by learning the following:

     Extracting data from CSV files
     Writing data to CSV files